Introduction to Data Modeling Interview Questions And Answers

 - Logical data model: It will be depicting attributes, entity names, primary keys, entity relationships, and foreign keys in each entity.

 - Physical data model: It will be showing us primary keys, foreign keys, column names, column data types, table names.
 This generally helps us to understand how the model will be actually implemented in the database.

-The level of complexity or difficulty and details increases from the conceptual data model to the physical data model.
-On the other hand, the conceptual data model shows a very basic high level of design while the physical data model gives a very detailed view of design.
+The complexity or difficulty and details increase from the conceptual data model to the physical data model.
+On the other hand, the conceptual data model shows a fundamental high level of design, while the physical data model gives a very detailed view of design.